-On Traken itself, a wedding is taking place…
+Meanwhile, on Traken itself, a wedding is taking place.

-Sue: This is very nice.
-There are lots of extras, some interesting costumes, and the set design is very interesting.
-The budget for the plants alone must have run into the thousands of pounds…
+Sue: This is nice.
+There are plenty of extras, some interesting costumes, and the set design is very interesting.
+The budget for the plants alone must have run into thousands of pounds.

-A middle-aged scientist named Tremas marries a young woman named Kassia.
+A middle-aged scientist named Tremas weds a young woman named Kassia.

 But Kassia is obsessed with the calcified Melkur in the grove.